friemen/reactnet/README.md

 since asynchronous / delayed computations started from within link-functions could try to push values to these reactives.

-Therefore the network maintains a `:dont-complete` map that records the number of expected deliveries for each reactive.
-This counter is increased for a reactive whenever it is contained in a `:dont-complete` seq that the link-function returns as part of the result map.
-All output reactives of the link are listed, if an executor is used to execute the link function.
-The counter for a reactive is decreased when a result contains it in the `:allow-complete` set of reactives.
+Therefore the network maintains a map in the `:alive-map` entry which assigns a counter to a each reactive.
+This counter is initially 1.
+Automatic completion decreases it by 1.
+If a link result contains the reactive in a `:dont-complete` entry the counter is increased.
+If a link result contains the reactive in the `:allow-complete` entry the counter is decreased.
+If the counter reaches 0 the `::completed` value is pushed to the reactives.

-In addition the network maintains a `:pending-completions` seq that contains those reactives which are to be completed unless they appear in the networks `:dont-complete` map.
+The `:dont-complete` and `:allow-complete` entries are used by link functions and the `eval-link` function in case of asynchronous execution.

 ### Backpressure